Due to the age of publications, certain works listed are no longer in print. Print-on-demand services are available for some titles upon request.

 Ethics, Law, and Spirituality

-By Carroll Connelley and Paolo Tripodi
+Edited by Carroll Connelley and Paolo Tripodi

 Aspects of Leadership brings together scholars from different disciplines and practitioners from a broad variety of backgrounds to address three key areas: ethics, law, and spirituality.
 The essays in this book are intended to inform leaders, and the general public, about the challenges of ethical decision making, the application of the law of war, and the important role of spirituality.
 Aspects of Leadership will educate readers and generate important questions that leaders should ask themselves, encouraging them to reflect upon their pivotal roles in these three areas.